TH3VeNoM/HackTheBox/Machines/Armageddon/readme.md

-use root $hashed part in /etc/shadow file
+use root hashed part in /etc/shadow file